cubixle/tuugen/README.md

 # Tuugen

-Tuugen takes a tuugen.yml and a grpc proto definition to generate common boiler plate logic.
+Tuugen takes a tuugen.yml and a grpc proto definition file to generate common boiler plate logic.
 Some of the common boiler plate it generates is http routes, grpc service, basic data model structs and a main file with some default plumbing.

 Tuugen adds an interactor package which the http and grpc transport layers use for business logic.